-That the platform was created with the artist in mind is evidenced by the design of its website templates—they are stylish and modern and, unlike many competitors, don’t include pesky ads.
+The platform was clearly created with the artist in mind by the design of its website templates—they are stylish and modern and, unlike many competitors, don’t include pesky ads.
 There’s just a subtle logo on the footer, which you can remove using code.

 As of this writing, Big Cartel has 18 themes, all minimally designed and focusing on visual appeal.
 Users can edit CSS files for the themes; however, if you wish to change some HTML coding, you need to upgrade to a paid subscription.

 Compared to other platforms I have evaluated, Big Cartel’s template offering is pretty small.
 For context, top ecommerce platforms Shopify and BigCommerce have more than 100 templates, although most of them are paid.
 Wix and Squarespace also offer more than a hundred, and these are all free.

 What I like about Big Cartel’s templates is that all of them are free, mobile-responsive, and offer variety.
 Most of the templates lean heavily on good-quality photos, so ensure you take great product photos.

 Big Cartel’s website builder is intuitive, pretty much because you are very limited to what you can do with your chosen template.
 The website editor also isn’t accessible in the main menu of your dashboard.
 When I was building a demo store, I had to go to my Account, scroll down to Shop, and click on a barely noticeable button called Design to launch the editor.

 It was just a few clicks, but compared to other website builders I have tried and tested, Big Cartel’s navigation for an often-used platform feature (site editor) is not that intuitive.